TAPPI/ANSI T453 Effect of Dry Heat Compliance Testing

-TAPPI T453 package testing is an accelerated aging test that uses dry heat.
-As an ISTA and ISO 17025 certified lab, we realize the importance of TAPPI/ANSI T 453 testing.
-Meeting the ANSI T 453 dry heat testing can be difficult.
+TAPPI T453 package testing is an accelerated aging test that uses dry heat to evaluate packaging components and materials.
+As an ISTA and ISO 17025 certified lab, we realize the importance of TAPPI/ANSI T453 integrity testing.
+Meeting the ANSI T453 dry heat testing can be difficult.
 We understand the challenges and guide companies through the process.

 Keystone takes a consultative approach throughout the entire test program.
 When packages do not meet the requirements, we assist with finding solutions.
 We create an accurate test plan to eliminate expensive over-testing.
 Keystone Package Testing partners with customers to achieve package compliance.

 The purpose of this TAPPI/ANSI method is to obtain inferences regarding the aging qualities of paper.
 The method is based on work that has been done with printing and writing paper.
-It may also be used with discretion on other types of paper and boards.
+TAPPI T453 may also be used with discretion on other types of paper and boards.

 This TAPPI/ANSI standard testing method specifies the procedure for testing heat-treated materials.
 The properties of the board are compared before and after accelerated aging in a forced ventilation oven.

-The significance of this ANSI testing is to provide information.
-Examples include the natural changes that may occur in properties of paper over a period of time.
-It is also used to rank similar papers with respect to long term stability.
+The significance of this ANSI testing is to provide information on dry environments pertaining to packages in the transportation life cycle.
+Examples include the natural changes that may occur in the properties of paper over a period of time.
+It is also used to rank similar papers with respect to long-term stability.

-One significance of this ANSI testing method is that the results of higher temperatures under prescribed conditions roughly correlate with those of natural aging.
-Caution is exercised in applying either the dry aging or the moist aging method to a wide variety of paper grades.
+ANSI testing results from higher temperatures under prescribed conditions roughly correlate with those of natural aging.
+Caution is exercised in applying either the dry-aging or the moist aging method to a wide variety of paper grades.

 Detailed information within the report includes the temperature and relative humidity of the test.
 Any deviations from the relevant TAPPI methods or any influences that may affect the test results are included in the report.